AN Irish citizen is believed to have been among more than 70 people killed in bomb attacks in Uganda as they watched the World Cup final.

-The Department of Foreign Affairs said it is providing consular assistance to the family of the woman, thought to be aged 50, and appealed for privacy.
+The Department of Foreign Affairs said it is providing consular assistance to the family of the woman, thought to be aged 50.

-“I know that the mood in Kampala yesterday would have been one of great joy, with celebrations to mark the conclusion of Africa’s first World Cup,” Mr Martin said.
+“I know that the mood in Kampala yesterday would have been one of great joy, with celebrations to mark the conclusion of Africa’s first World Cup.

 “The peace of those celebrations has been cruelly shattered by this heinous terrorist attack which I utterly condemn.